Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Tensor Completion for Causal Inference with Multivariate Longitudinal Data

-In the following, we present a non-asymptotic bound on the mean squared error of the estimator \eqref{eq:nucnorm_matricization}.
-The results below is based on established analysis techniques from the literature on high-dimensional statistics as summarized in the monograph \cite{Wainwright2019}.
+We present a non-asymptotic bound on the mean squared error of the estimator that minimizes \eqref{eq:nucnorm_matricization}.
+Our result follows established techniques from the literature on high-dimensional statistics as summarized in the monograph \cite{Wainwright2019}.
 We start by listing the underlying assumptions.

 {\bfseries (A1)}.
 The three-way tensor $\mathbfcal{Y}$ of dimensions $N$, $T$, and $K$ is generated according to the model

 where the tensor $\mathbfcal{E} = (\eps_{itk})$ contains independent random variables with zero mean satisfying the Bernstein moment condition $\max_{i,t,k} \E[\eps_{itk}^{2m}] \leq \frac{1}{2} (2m)! \beta^{2m - 2} \nu^2$ for all $m \geq 1$, for absolute constants $\beta, \nu > 0$.